 Lay the PVC or HDPE main and sub-main pipes

 Connect the drip lines and align the emitters

 Check your system for pressure, leakages, and sufficiency of water supply

 - Check the flow rate

-Use a 1 litre container and determine how long it takes to fill up.
-This will give you your actual flow rate. he higher your emitter flow rate, the higher the rate of watering and less incidence of emitter clogging.
-Farmers are encouraged to use drip tapes with emitter flow rates from 1.5 liters per hour.
+Use a 1-liter container and determine how long it takes to fill up.
+This will give you your actual flow rate.
+The higher your emitter flow rate, the higher the rate of watering and less incidence of emitter clogging

 - have a flow rate of 1.6L/Hour to 2.4L/hour

 - 16mm in diameter

 - have double emitter spacing at either 15cm, 20cm, or 30 cm